KAURI DIEBACK PRECAUTIONS ARE IN PLACE ACROSS ALL OUR ACTIVITIES. More details

 Backyard Trapping

-Now is a great time to start protecting native biodiversity on and around your property.
+No matter what your situation NOW is a great time to start protecting native biodiversity on your property.

-Building or buying a trap or bait station can help increase the number of birds, lizards, wetas and other living creatures that come to your section.
-It is also a valuable learning experience for your kids- they often love checking traps each morning to see if anything was caught.
+Building or buying a trap or bait station can help increase the number of birds, lizards, wetas and other living creatures living in your backyard.
+We can help you set things up!

 About trapping

 There is a huge amount of info on the DOC website about trapping, types of traps, bait, and techniques.
 This includes info about making your own traps.
-But if you'd like to buy one, we recommend these ones, from Predator Free NZ.
+If you'd prefer to buy one, contact your neighbourhood coordinator and they will be able to set you up with everything you need

 This is an excellent source of information about choosing between bait stations and traps.